Dessyreqt/awiki/README.md

 ```
 [[Link to another wiki page]]
 ```
+This can be done automatically by pressing `alt-enter` on a word or a selection.

 You can also create a link with a description like so:
 ```
 [[destination|description of the link that will look better in HTML]]